Undocumented Students

 Additional Information

-For questions about how your immigration status affects your admission, enrollment or help finding resources, contact EWU’s enrollment advocate.
+For questions about how your immigration status affects your admission or residency, contact your admissions advisor.
+EWU does not provide legal advice.

 Immigration Equality

-Represents and advocates for people from around the world fleeing violence, abuse and persecution.
+This group represents people who are fleeing violence, abuse and persecution.
 Immigration Equality provides a helpful FAQ about the DACA program.

 U.S. Citizenship and Immigration Services

 This website is run by the Department of Homeland Security.
 Use it to download the forms you need to apply for DACA status.
-You can also use this DACA PDF to help you track your progress through the application process.
+Information may change on this website.

 Washington State Legislation and Information (HB 1079)